Use Genetic Testing to Extinguish the “Fire in Your Brain”

 - Why rates of mental illness are on the rise

-- Four genes that affect how your immune system functions, that predispose you to “setting your brain on fire,” and how you can “extinguish them” with specific supplements to improve mental health
+- Four genes that affect how your immune system functions, that predispose you to “setting your brain on fire,” and how you can “extinguish them” with specific supplements to improve mental health and brain health

 - How to obtain additional information on the role of genetic testing in Root Cause Psychiatry